pushkar8723/electoral-bonds/README.md

 Electoral Bonds
 ===============

-Ported electoral bonds data released by SBI to ECI to CSV (to make it easier to read and analyze).
+Ported electoral bonds data released by SBI & ECI (in PDF format) to CSV (to make it easier to read and analyze).

 ECI disclosed this data [here](https://www.eci.gov.in/disclosure-of-electoral-bonds)